panglesd/slipshow/docs/tikz.rst

    $ pdflatex file.tex

-Integrating it in your slipshow presentation is then just a matter of including the pdf, which syntax is:
+Integrating it in your Slipshow presentation is then just a matter of including the pdf, which syntax is:

 .. code-block::